KingArthur0205/Upchieve/README_UPLOAD_FEATURE.md

 ## Overview

-The Transcript Viewer now includes a feature to upload new transcript files via Excel (.xlsx or .xls) files.
+EduCoder now includes a feature to upload new transcript files via Excel (.xlsx or .xls) files.
 This feature allows users to add new transcripts to the system without manual file placement.

 ## How to Use

 ### 1. Access the Upload Feature

-1. Navigate to the main page of the Transcript Viewer
+1. Navigate to the main page of EduCoder
 2. Click the green "Add New Transcript" button
 3. The upload interface will appear below the button